"Some people did something."

 · How are my beliefs serving my interests?

 Thankfully, I no longer write poetry.
 As well, I no longer hold a number of the views expressed in the poem.
-With new evidence, I’ve change my perceptions using Bayesian reasoning: Prior belief + new evidence = new belief.
+With new evidence, I’ve changed my perceptions using Bayesian reasoning: Prior belief + new evidence = new belief.

 Having demonstrated how to dispute irrational beliefs, I now turn to the matter of some people having done something.
 Albert Ellis, creator of REBT, is noted as having stated, “There are three musts that hold us back: I must do well.
 You must treat me well.
 And the world must be easy.”